Library Services

 As the creative genius behind your work, you are responsible for your project and are expected to monitor the equipment as it works.
 If there are problems with the equipment, please report them to us immediately so that you may maximize your scheduled block of time.

-How much does it cost to use our Maker Space equipment?
+How much does it cost to use our makerspace equipment?

 At this time, all equipment use and certain materials are free, including 3D printer filament and fabric printer ink.
-If you’re using the fabric printer, you’ll need to bring your own garment, which must beat at least 50% cotton.
+If you’re using the fabric printer, you’ll need to bring your own garment, which must be at least 50% cotton.
 You’ll be financially responsible for any damage or misuse of the equipment.

 What do I do if the equipment isn't working?